Skip to main content

 Under your control.

-The photo management app you always wanted – like Google Photos, but your library never leaves your control.
+The photo management app you always wanted, like Google Photos, but your library never leaves your control.
 Secure, private, and open source.

-Private by design Syncs across devices Your storage, your choice Blazing fast Open source
+Private by design Syncs across devices Your storage, your choice Blazing fast Open source End-to-end encrypted

 Built for Speed